 Amy Cuddy, Harvard psychologist and author of the best-selling book, Presence, studied the positive effects of confident postures on our bodies.
 She asserted that when we take power poses, we feel more powerful.
 I highly recommend listening to her TED Talk about how body language shapes who you are.

-Based on this research, it’s quite clear that building your self-confidence is not only done through fighting fear and negative self-talk but also through a deliberate change of your appearance.
+Based on this research, it’s quite clear that building your self-confidence is not only done through fighting fear and negative self-talk but also a deliberate change of your appearance.

 Together, they will act as a compelling catalyst to your self-confidence.
 Over time, that attitude will translate into better health, more robust and healthier relationships, and living a happier life in general.